sgeisselsoeder/KM3NeTHDF5ToHistograms/README.md

-These scripts extracts the hits and tracks from a given hdf5 file for KM3NeT.
+These scripts extract the hits and tracks from a given hdf5 file for KM3NeT.

 The hits are then used to create histograms in various ways:
 - two dimensions: ID of optical module versus time